 Abstract.
-Theory indicates that tropical cyclone intensity should respond to environmental temperature changes near the surface and in the tropical cyclone outflow layer.
-While the sensitivity of tropical cyclone intensity to sea surface temperature is well understood, less is known about the role of upper-level stratification.
-In this paper, we combine historical data analysis and idealised modelling to explore the extent to which historical low-level warming and upper-level stratification can explain observed trends in the tropical cyclone intensity distribution.
+Theory indicates that tropical cyclone (TC) intensity should respond to environmental temperature changes near the surface and in the TC outflow layer.
+While the sensitivity of TC intensity to sea surface temperature is well understood, less is known about the role of upper-level stratification.
+In this paper, we combine historical data analysis and idealised modelling to explore the extent to which historical low-level warming and upper-level stratification can explain observed trends in the TC intensity distribution.
 Observations and modelling agree that historical global environmental temperature changes coincide with higher lifetime maximum intensities.
-Observations suggest the response depends on the tropical cyclone intensity itself.
-Hurricane-strength storms have intensified at twice the rate of weaker storms per unit surface and upper tropospheric warming, and we find faster warming of low-level temperatures in hurricane environments than the tropical mean.
-Idealized simulations respond in the expected sense to various imposed changes in the near-surface temperature and upper-level stratification representing present-day and end-of-century thermal profiles and agree with tropical cyclones operating as heat engines.
-Removing upper tropospheric warming or stratospheric cooling from end-ofcentury experiments results in much smaller changes in potential intensity or realized intensity than between present-day and end-of-century.
-A larger proportional change in thermodynamic disequilibrium compared to thermodynamic efficiency in our simulations suggests that disequilibrium, not efficiency, is responsible for much of the intensity increase from present-day to end-of-century.
+Observations suggest the response depends on the TC intensity itself.
+Hurricane-strength storms have intensified at twice the rate of weaker storms per unit surface and upper-tropospheric warming, and we find faster warming of low-level temperatures in hurricane environments than the tropical mean.
+Idealised simulations respond in the expected sense to various imposed changes in the near-surface temperature and upper-level stratification representing present-day and end-of-century thermal profiles and agree with TCs operating as heat engines.
+Removing upper-tropospheric warming or stratospheric cooling from end-of-century experiments results in much smaller changes in potential intensity or realised intensity than between present day and the end of the century.
+A larger proportional change in thermodynamic disequilibrium compared to thermodynamic efficiency in our simulations suggests that disequilibrium, not efficiency, is responsible for much of the intensity increase from present day to the end of the century.
 The limited change in efficiency is attributable to nearly constant outflow temperature in the simulated TCs among the experiments.
-Observed sensitivities are generally larger than modelled sensitivities, suggesting that observed tropical cyclone intensity change responds to a combination of the temperature change and other environmental factors.
+Observed sensitivities are generally larger than modelled sensitivities, suggesting that observed TC intensity change responds to a combination of the temperature change and other environmental factors.